OctoPrint/plugins.octoprint.org/_plugins/timelapseplus.md

    - Customizable __colors__
    - Customizable __position__ and __size__
 - Colorful __Fade-In__ and __Fade-Out__ effects
-- Manage and set up your __enhancement- and render presets__ via the settings page
+- Manage and configure your __enhancement- and render presets__ via the settings page
 - Snapshots are stored in __Frame Collections__, so you can re-render them at any time with different settings and presets
 - __Preview__ the __snapshot capturing__ live while printing
 - Multiple __Output Formats__ and __Codecs__ with different __Quality Presets__